Just for APs: Modeling Respectful Discipline for Teachers

 Each of these subtopics could fill several posts, but we can begin by exploring this question: Does every misbehavior really require a consequence?

-Progressive discipline begins with reiterating the R-word to students and staff
+Progressive discipline: reiterate the R-word to students and staff

 In addition to a number of positive, good teachers who stayed in their rooms behind closed doors, I had many teachers who needed significant support to improve their classroom management and their attitudes toward students and parents.